jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 This guide is written Unity version 2021.2.13f1.

 ## Import template
-Download the [ExampleMod](ExampleMod.zip).
+Download the [ExampleMod](https://github.com/StationeersMods/ExampleMod).
 This contains a working starter mod you can easily adapt.

-- Extract the zip into a project folder (ex.
+- Copy the project into a project folder (ex.
 ExampleMod)
-- In Assets/Assemblies there is a README.
+- In Assets/Assemblies there is a copy.txt file.
 This contains a list of dll's you need to copy over.
+This can be done with the click of a button inside the Unity Editor.
 - In Assets/StationeersMods is the exporter plugin for Unity.
 You should update this with the latest version of StationeersMods-exporter.zip from [Github](https://github.com/jixxed/StationeersMods/releases).
 - Open the folder in the Unity Hub and open the project.